hnnswldschtz/The_Zoo_Repo/README.md

 }

 void myDirectMessageHandler(int sender, int value) {
-     // put whatever you need when a direct message to you is incoming Serial.print("Direct Msg from ");
+     // put whatever you need when a direct message to you is incoming
+     // like start your motor, servo, LEDs...
+    Serial.print("Direct Msg from ");
     Serial.print(sender);
     Serial.print(": ");